Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Introduction

 This paper is organized as follows.
-Section \ref{sec:g1} introduces the $\breve{G}1$ cryptocurrency and explains the main ideas and mechanisms behind it.
-In section \ref{sec:methods}, we present the dataset under study and show how link streams model interactions from this dataset.
-In section \ref{sec:overview}, we use time series and static graph concepts to give a first insight on the global structure and dynamics of the system.
-In section \ref{sec:link_based} we consider time and structure together but stay at a basic link level in order to understand the interplay between social ties and transactions.
-Finally, in section \ref{sec:neighborhoods} we use more complex stream concepts mixing time and structure in order to investigate this interplay further.
+Section \ref{sec:g1} introduces the $\tilde{G}1$ cryptocurrency and explains the main ideas and mechanisms behind it.
+In section \ref{sec:methods}, we present the dataset under study and show how the stream graphs model interactions from this dataset.
+In section \ref{sec:overview}, we use time series and static graph concepts to gain a first insight on the global structure and dynamics of the system.
+In section \ref{sec:link_based} we consider both time and structure together but stay at a basic link level in order to understand the interplay between social ties and transactions.
+Finally, in section \ref{sec:neighborhoods} we use more complex stream graph concepts mixing time and structure in order to investigate these questions further.

-\section{The $\breve{G}1$ cryptocurrency}
+\section{The $\tilde{G}1$ cryptocurrency}

-$\breve{G}1$ \cite{g1} was introduced in France in March 2017 and relies on two kind of accounts: \textit{member} and \textit{anonymous} accounts.
-Both types are linked to a pair of cryptographic keys enabling them to make transactions.
-While there is no control over the ownership of anonymous accounts, identification of members is a key concern.
-Indeed, a member has to be equivalent to a real living human being with no other member account in the system.
-This constraint is linked to the monetary growth mechanism implemented within $\breve{G}1$: each day the monetary mass increases and new units of the currency are injected in the system.
-These new units are distributed evenly between members such that each member receives exactly one share of the monetary growth.

-This amount of money that members receive every day is called the \textit{universal dividend} and is denoted by UD in the following.
-The growth rate of the monetary mass depends on the number of members in the system and is updated every six months in the current implementation \cite{g1}.
-The purpose of this inflation mechanism is two-fold: first, it ensures that all members of a given generation are equal in terms of currency creation.
-Second, it ensures that the relative value of a dividend is constant over time, and that no generation is privileged over another by the currency creation itself.
-These two concepts were developed in \cite{TRM} as the \textit{spatial} and \textit{temporal symmetries} of a currency, and $\breve{G}1$ is the first cryptocurrency implementing them.